Extraction of ground-state nuclear deformations from ultra-relativistic heavy-ion collisions: Nuclear structure physics context: Nuclear deformations: a concept not entirely unknown

-For most stable and many short-lived nuclei, including for odd-mass and even-even ones, which have a zero ground-state total angular momentum, a vast body of low-energy data exists from Coulomb excitation \cite{Cline1986, Zielinska2022} as well as from electron scattering \cite{Cooper1976,Phan1989}, sometimes even from M\"ossbauer spectroscopy \cite{Meeker1974}, on the deformation of excited states, including for quadrupole \cite{NNDC,Boris2016} and higher-order deformations such as the octupole (see Refs.~\cite{Butler1996,Butler2020}) and hexadecapole ones (e.g., \cite{Eichler1973,Reg1977a,Reg1977b,Wollersheim1977}).
+For most stable and many short-lived nuclei, including even-even nuclei, which have a zero ground-state total angular momentum, and odd-mass systems, a vast body of low-energy data exists from Coulomb excitation \cite{Cline1986, Zielinska2022} as well as from electron scattering \cite{Cooper1976,Phan1989}, sometimes even from M\"ossbauer spectroscopy \cite{Meeker1974}, on the deformation of excited states, including for quadrupole \cite{NNDC,Boris2016} and higher-order deformations such as the octupole (see Refs.~\cite{Butler1996,Butler2020}) and hexadecapole ones (e.g., \cite{Eichler1973,Reg1977a,Reg1977b,Wollersheim1977}).
 When appropriate in the scientific context, the results from such low-energy measurements use the $\beta_2$, $\beta_3$, $\beta_4$ and $\gamma$ \cite{Wu1996,Cline1986} parameterizations of the deformation as adopted by the UHIC community.
 Often, the direct use of reduced electromagnetic transitions strengths, $B(E2)$, $B(E3)$, and $B(E4)$ proved to be more insightful and scientifically appropriate in the context of the field.
-The case has yet to be made for a unique nuclear structure insight from UHIC on \nuc{238}{U} \cite{Abdulhamid2024,Ryssens2023,Xu2024}, \nuc{20}{Ne} \cite{Giacalone2025,Giacalone2025b}, \nuc{96}{Zr} and \nuc{96}{Ru} \cite{Zhang2022}, \nuc{129}{Xe} \cite{Bally2022}, \nuc{197}{Au} \cite{Bally2023}, and \nuc{150}{Nd} \cite{Li2025}, given the substantial and quantum-mechanically correctly interpreted body of low-energy data on nuclear deformation \cite{NNDC,Stone2021,Boris2016}.
+The case has yet to be made for a unique nuclear structure insight from UHIC on \nuc{238}{U} \cite{Abdulhamid2024,Ryssens2023,Xu2024}, \nuc{20}{Ne} \cite{Giacalone2025,Giacalone2025b}, \nuc{96}{Zr} and \nuc{96}{Ru} \cite{Zhang2022}, \nuc{129}{Xe} \cite{Bally2022}, \nuc{197}{Au} \cite{Bally2023}, and \nuc{150}{Nd} \cite{Li2025}, given the substantial and consistently evaluated body of low-energy data on nuclear deformation \cite{NNDC,Stone2021,Boris2016}.